fliphess/miicam/README.md

 ## Resetting the firmware if the hack is not working

-If the hack is not working, result [the wiki for all known issues and workarounds](https://github.com/fliphess/chuangmi-720p-hack/wiki/Troubleshooting)
+If the hack is not working, there is a big chance your firmware has been upgraded using the miihome app.
+In newer firmware upgrades the boot from sdcard mechanism is blocked.

+Have a look in the wiki on [how to downgrade your firmware](https://github.com/fliphess/chuangmi-720p-hack/wiki/Flashing-the-U-boot-firmware-to-an-older-version-when-the-hack-is-not-working) using the `tf_recovery.img` recovery image.

-## Use the camera
+## Using the camera

 Using the web interface and over MQTT many settings and services can be enabled and disabled.

 Have a look at the api docs in the web interface for a list of all available http calls you can use to control the camera.

-The MQTT page on the wiki will soon reflect all available options for controlling and monitoring the camera using MQTT.

-## Services

-Have a look at the [wiki services page](https://github.com/fliphess/chuangmi-720p-hack/wiki/Configuring-Services) for all available additional services this firmware offers.
+For controlling the camera over MQTT, have a look at the [MQTT wiki page](https://github.com/fliphess/chuangmi-720p-hack/wiki/Configuring-MQTT)

 ## Security considerations